 But once I started writing, I found myself fleshing out the backstory that brought our gunslinger to Mobile.
 Who hired her?
 Why did they hire her?
 I also started thinking about why the Queen of Smiles had taken the job.
 Money has its uses, but it’s not what motivates her.

 The epilogue also gave us a chance to meet Emma, the woman who hired the Queen of Smiles.
 This was my favorite part of the entire story.
-The meeting between Emma and her hired gun is subdued and melancholy.
+The meeting between Emma and her hired gun is subdued and far from triumphant.
 There’s an acknowledgement that revenge has brought satisfaction but not peace.

 It’s a quiet end to a bloody little story, and I really like it.